manticoresoftware/manticoresearch-php/docs/searchclass.md

            ]);
 ````

-Method `sort` can be chained.
+The `sort` method can be chained.
 For example:

 ```php
 $search->sort('name','asc')->sort('tags', 'desc')->sort('year', 'asc');